Reshaping Audio with Dialogue Contour in RX 7

-In this blog iZotope Engineer Nick LaPenn talks about the cutting edge tech used to build the new Dialogue Contour module.
+In this article iZotope Engineer Nick LaPenn talks about the cutting edge tech used to build the Dialogue Contour module.
 While we’re focusing on the internal processes of Dialogue Contour in this article, check out our tutorial video below for more practical tips on how to use it!

 Before we dive in, let's explore what the module actually does.
 “Dialogue Contour allows you to adjust the intonation of words within a phrase of dialogue,” says LaPenn.
 “You can turn a sentence into a question just by manipulating points in the pitch envelope.